04 January 2018

 Studio solo debut and only album by Talk Talk front figure Mark Hollis released seven years after the disbandment of Talk Talk.
 A record deal for two albums with Polydor before the band's final album may be the practical grounds for the initial process in having this album released.
 Hollis never was an artist who sought out or enjoyed time in the limelight before or after releasing albums, and one of the reasons for the disbandment of Talk Talk was his personal wish not to live life as a performing artist but to recede to family life - so here's at least one good reason for having record contracts that matters.

-The album was met by positive reviews but wasn't followed by live concerts or any tour.
+The album was met by positive reviews but it wasn't followed by live concerts or any tour.
 Although, Hollis produced and arranged two tracks on the album Smiling & Waving from 2001 by Norwegian Anja Garbarek (daughter of Jan Garbarek), he returned to his private life and regrettably seems to have abandoned music from hereon for good.

 [ allmusic.com 4,5 / 5, The Guardian, Uncut and NME 4 / 5 stars ]